rinpharma/r-pharma/content/home/welcome.md

 The conference is a relatively small, scientifically & industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.

-The conference covers topics including reproducible research, regulatory compliance and validation, safety monitoring, clinical trials, drug discovery, research & development, PK/PD/pharmacometrics, genomics, diagnostics, immunogenicity and more within the context of using R. The conference showcases the current use of R that is helping to drive biomedical research, drug discovery & development, and clinical initiatives.